sw1562776/milky-addon/README.md

 # Milky Mod (Meteor Addon For minecraft 1.21.4)

-- AutoSnowman
+- AutoGolem
-  - Do you want to build a snowman~
+  - Do you want to build a snowman? ♪♪♪ Maybe an iron one... or even a dark one.
 - WhisperCoord (coming soon)
   - Send /w [someone] coordX coordY coordZ with a single click.
 - AutoInvertedT (coming soon)